 HostPapa has dramatically improved their onboarding and setup process since my initial project back in 2016.

-However, their overall user-friendliness, design, and branding is decidedly lacking compared to their cutting edge competitors.
+However, their overall user-friendliness, design, and branding are decidedly lacking compared to their cutting-edge competitors.

 For example, their Dashboard is not the worst I’ve seen (I’m looking at you, Web.com…) but it still has that 2010 feel to it.